sdross0/orbital-datacenter-brightness/README.md

 The naked-eye threshold is **not** held fixed.
-It is computed at each epoch from the brightness of the twilight sky: an empirical zenith sky-brightness fit anchored to the Paranal twilight photometry of Patat et al. (2006), converted to a limiting magnitude by the Schaefer relation.
+It is computed at each epoch from the brightness of the twilight sky: an empirical zenith sky-brightness fit based on the Paranal twilight photometry of Patat et al. (2006), converted to a limiting magnitude by the Schaefer relation.
 At sunset the sky is far too bright for anything near sixth magnitude to be seen, and the limit only reaches its dark-sky value about 90 minutes later.